 As a spectator, you won’t want to miss Red Bull Joyride, the headline competition.
 Dubbed the “Super Bowl of mountain biking,” Joyride crowns the Crankworx-Freeride Mountain Bike Association Slopestyle world champion.
 This event showcases riders flinging tricks off everything Whistler can throw at them — boner logs, wallrides, tabletops, step-ups, and more.

-There’s also youth and women’s-only experiences.
+There are also youth and women’s-only experiences.
 Kidsworx offers a mix of competitive and recreational riding opportunities for young ‘uns.
 And the Liv Women’s Only A-Line Session provides women a chance to ride A-Line — Whistler’s most iconic run — with guides and coaches.

 Plus, there’s a film festival, photo competition, and a host of afterparties — all of which put athletes and visitors together for fun-filled evenings.